EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Compute the transcript hash TH_2 = H(message_1, data_2) where H() is the hash function in the HMAC algorithm.
 The transcript hash TH_2 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.

-* Depending on method, Signature_or_MAC_2 is the 'signature' of a COSE_Sign1 or the 'ciphertext' of a COSE_Encrypt0 with the following common parameters:
+* Compute an inner COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the EDHOC AEAD algorithm in the selected cipher suite and the following parameters:

    * protected =  << ID_CRED_R >>